camlspotter/llm-jp-4-cookbook/README.md

 * Author: Yusuke Oda (@odashi)

-This repository contains several examples to use LLM-jp-4 fine-tuned models.
+This repository provides several examples to use LLM-jp-4 fine-tuned models.

 At this moment, this repository contains the following subdirectories for specific LLM runtimes: